-- Bake for 50-60 minutes or until toothpick inserted into lemon loaf comes out clean.
+- Bake for 50-60 minutes or until a toothpick inserted into a lemon loaf comes out clean.

 - While lemon bread is baking, whisk together lemon juice and sugar until sugar is dissolved (it may help to warm up your lemon juice before whisking with sugar.)

-- After baking, leave your lemon bread in loaf pan and poke holes halfway to bottom of pan evenly along the top of the bread.
+- After baking, leave your lemon bread in a loaf pan and poke holes halfway to the bottom of the pan evenly along the top of the bread.
 Pour glaze over lemon bread.

-- Let sit in loaf pan for 10 minutes and then remove to cooling rack to finish cooling completely.
+- Let sit in the loaf pan for 10 minutes and then remove to a cooling rack to finish cooling completely.